saurabhje/saurabhje/README.md

  Hi there!
-I'm Saurabh Je Singh, a sophomore majoring in Machine Learning Engineering.
-Welcome to my blog, where I share my experiences, challenges, and triumphs as a student in the field.
-I'm excited to connect with you and learn together! 😊
+I'm Saurabh Je Singh, a sophomore majoring in Machine Learning Engineering. 😊

 ### About Me